mwaskom/seaborn/paper.md

 # Acknowledgements

 M.L.W. has been supported by the National Science Foundation IGERT program (0801700) and by the Simons Foundation as a Junior Fellow in the Simons Society of Fellows (527794).
+Many others have helped improve `seaborn` by asking questions, reporting bugs, and contributing code; thank you to this community.

 # References